Choose your country to see the products for your location

 Intended purpose

-The SALSA MLPA Probemixes P041 ATM-1 and P042 ATM-2 are in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assays for the detection of deletions or duplications in the ATM gene in genomic DNA isolated from human peripheral whole blood specimens.
-P041 ATM-1 and P042 ATM-2 are intended to confirm a potential cause for and clinical diagnosis of Ataxia-Telangiectasia or hereditary predisposition to develop cancer, including but not limited to breast cancer, and for molecular genetic testing of at-risk family members.
+The SALSA MLPA Probemix P041 ATM-1 and SALSA MLPA Probemix P042 ATM-2 are in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assays for the detection of deletions or duplications in the ATM gene in genomic DNA isolated from human peripheral whole blood specimens.
+P041 ATM-1 and P042 ATM-2 are intended to confirm a potential cause for and clinical diagnosis of Ataxia-Telangiectasia (in the context biallelic pathogenic variants in ATM) or ATM-related cancer susceptibility (in the context of a monoallelic variant in ATM), and for molecular genetic testing of at-risk family members.
+Since only CNVs can be detected with P041 ATM-1 and P042 ATM-2, using an additional method is needed to exclude the possibility of an undetected variant.

 For the full intended purpose, see the product description.